RhetTbull/osxphotos/README.md

                                   or 12:00:00.
   --to-time TIME                  Search by item end time of day, e.g. 12:00 or
                                   12:00:00.
-  --year INTEGER                  Search for items from a specific year, e.g.
+  --year YEAR                     Search for items from a specific year, e.g.
                                   --year 2022 to find all photos from the year 2022.
 May be repeated to search multiple years.